rmsrosa/random_notes/docs/src/generative/parzen_estimation_score_matching.md

 ### Background

 [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) proposed modeling directly the score of a distribution.
-This is obtained, in theory, by minimizing an **explicit score matching** objective function.
+This is obtained, in theory, by minimizing an **explicit score matching** objective function (i.e. the Fisher divergence).
 However, this function requires knowing the supposedly unknown target score function.
 The trick used by [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) was then to do an integration by parts and rewrite the optimization problem in terms of an **implicit score matching** objective function, which yields the same minima and does not require further information from the target distribution other than some sample points.
 The **implicit score matching** method requires, however, the derivative of the model score function, which is costly to compute in general.

-Then, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) explored the idea of using *non-parametric Parzen density estimation* to directly approximate the explicit score matching objective, making a connection with denoising autoenconders, and proposing the **denoising score matching** method.
+Then, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) explored the idea of using *non-parametric Parzen density estimation* to directly approximate the explicit score matching objective, making a connection with denoising autoenconders, and proposing the **denoising (explicit) score matching** method.

 We will detail denoising score matching in a separate note.
 Here, we stop at the Parzen density estimation idea, which was used in [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) only as a step towards the denoising score matching.
-We call this method the **Parzen estimated score matching** method.
+We call this method the **Parzen estimated (explicit) score matching** method.

 ## Objective function approximating the explicit score matching objective